The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ![](/img/jobs/rpr/even_to_odd_filler.png)

 * After opener Enshroud and Double Enshroud phases
-* Ten filler GCDs  (Combo actions are preferred)
+* 10 Filler GCDs  (Combo actions are preferred)
-* Two Soul Slices
+* 2 Soul Slices
-* Two Shadow of Deaths, do not overwrite above 60 seconds
+* 2 Shadow of Deaths, do not overwrite above 60 seconds
-* One Gluttony, three Blood Stalk Variants
+* 1 Gluttony, 3 Blood Stalk Variants
-* Five Gibbet / Gallows
+* 5 Gibbet / Gallows

 ![Image](/img/jobs/rpr/odd_to_even_filler.png)

 * After Single Enshroud (Odd Minute) Windows
-* Eight filler GCDS (Combo actions are preferred)
+* 8 Filler GCDS (Combo actions are preferred)
-* Two Soul Slices
+* 2 Soul Slices
 * One Shadow of Death, do not overwrite above 60 seconds
-* One Gluttony, three Blood Stalk Variants
+* 1 Gluttony, 3 Blood Stalk Variants
-* Five Gibbet / Gallows
+* 5 Gibbet / Gallows

 Understanding how these work is crucial to understanding the next part of this document.
 These filler windows assume you are Enshrouding every minute and twice every two minutes, and that the filler count begins after the Communio.